openvinotoolkit/model_server/docs/mediapipe.md

 ```

 The `graph.pbtxt` should include the definition of the mediapipe graph.
 The `subconfig.json` is an extension to the main model server `config.json` configuration file.
 The subconfig should include the definition of the models used in the graph nodes.
-They will be loaded during the model server intialization and ready to use when the graph starts executing.
+They will be loaded during the model server initialization and ready to use when the graph starts executing.
-Included OpenVINO inference session caclulator should include the reference to the model name as configured in `subconfig.json`.
+Included OpenVINO inference session calculator should include the reference to the model name as configured in `subconfig.json`.
 Here is example of the `subconfig.json`:
 ```json
 {